 Aerospace Automotive Chemical Consumer Goods Energy Environmental Technology Financial Services Logistics & Transportation Machinery & Equipment Media & Entertainment Medical Technology Pharmaceuticals & Biotech Professional Services Retail Trade Semiconductors Software & Information Technology Services Textiles Travel, Tourism & Hospitality

-The U.S. Medical Device Industry
+The Medical Device Industry in the United States

 The United States remains the largest medical device market in the world with a market size of around $110 billion, and it is expected to reach $133 billion by 2016.
 The U.S. market value represented about 38 percent of the global medical device market in 2012.
 U.S. exports of medical devices in key product categories identified by the Department of Commerce (DOC) exceeded $44 billion in 2012, a more than 7 percent increase from the previous year.

 There are more than 6,500 medical device companies in the U.S., mostly small and medium-sized enterprises (SMEs).
 More than 80 percent of medical device companies have fewer than 50 employees, and many (notably innovative start-up companies) have little or no sales revenue.
 Medical device companies are located throughout the country, but are mainly concentrated in regions known for other high-technology industries, such as microelectronics and biotechnology.
 The states with the highest number of medical device companies include California, Florida, New York, Pennsylvania, Michigan, Massachusetts, Illinois, Minnesota and Georgia.
 Other states with significant sector employment include Washington, Wisconsin, and Texas.

 U.S. medical device companies are highly regarded globally for their innovations and high technology products.
 Investment in medical device research and development more than doubled during the 1990s, and research and development investment in the domestic sector remains more than twice the average for all U.S. manufacturers.